Neo-Mind/WARP/README.md

 │   └── NovaFlat.ttf
 │
 ├── Images/   (Contains all images used by the Tools.)
 │   │
+│   ├── Wiki (Images used in the Wiki)
+│   │
 │   ├── Dark_Mode (Overrides used in Dark Mode)
 │   │   ├── bold_on.png